How bad can it get?

 over four billion people risk having insufficient water for food production.
 A billion will live in cities with perennial water scarcity, and three billion people will lack basic sanitation.

 More abstraction means less water for the dilution of pollutants, further impairment and increasing impacts on freshwater ecosystems.
-And these problems are arising in a world of increasing climatic uncertainty in which freshwater ecosystems are among the most sensitive to changing temperature, precipitation and associated stressors.
+These problems are also arising in a world of increasing climatic uncertainty, in which freshwater ecosystems are among the most sensitive to changing temperature, precipitation and associated stressors.

 There are major concerns, then, not just for the conservation of freshwater organisms, but for freshwater ecosystems and for billions of people who depend upon them for basic life support.

 As an example, how does the UK fare?

 Although the global picture looks bleak for freshwater ecosystems, there have been clear successes in preventing decline and even restoring some freshwaters where effective action has been taken.